 Non-specific findings, but may show evidence of mural thickening (more common), with thumbprinting also seen in more severe cases.

 Mucosal inflammation leads a granular appearance to the surface of the bowel.
 As inflammation increases, the bowel wall and haustra thicken.

 Small islands of residual mucosa can grow into thin worm-like structures (so-called filiform polyps)

 Colorectal carcinoma in the setting of ulcerative colitis is more frequently sessile and may appear to be a simple stricture.

-CT will reflect the same changes that are seen with a barium enema, with the additional advantage of being able to directly visualise the colonic wall, the terminal ileum and identify extra-colonic complications, such as perforation or abscess formation.
+CT will reflect the same changes that are seen with a barium enema, with the additional advantage of being able to directly visualize the colonic wall, the terminal ileum and identify extra-colonic complications, such as perforation or abscess formation.
 It is important to note however that CT is insensitive to early mucosal disease 2.

 Inflammatory pseudopolyps may be seen if large enough, in well-distended bowel.
 In areas of mucosal denudation, abnormal thinning of the bowel may also be evident 2.

-A cross section of the inflamed and thickened bowel has a target appearance due concentric rings of varying attenuation, also known as mural stratification 1-2.
+A cross-section of the inflamed and thickened bowel has a target appearance due to concentric rings of varying attenuation, also known as mural stratification 1,2.